basho/basho_docs/source/languages/en/riak/intro-v20.md

-* [[Using Data Types]] explains how to use Riak Data Types on the application side, with usage examples for all five Data Types in all of Basho's officially supported clients (Java, Ruby, Python, .NET and Erlang) and for Riak's HTTP interface
+* [[Using Data Types]] explains how to use Riak Data Types on the application side, with usage examples for all five Data Types in all of Basho's officially supported clients (Java, Ruby, Python, .NET and Erlang) and for Riak's HTTP interface.
-* [[Data Types]] explains some of the theoretical concerns that drive Riak Data Types and shares some details about how they are implemented under the hood in Riak
+* [[Data Types]] explains some of the theoretical concerns that drive Riak Data Types and shares details about how they are implemented in Riak.

 #### Video